andreicozma1/InfiniBuilder/README.md

 (or)
 	> ./mvnw clean install // Cleans and Installs
 ```
-2. Run with either of the Run options described above
+2. RUN with either of the Run options described above

 ### MAVEN LIFECYCLE:
 Usage: `> ./mvnw command`